 Almost anything else and unique to each participant.
 Typically students only understand their learning after reflecting on their experience.
 Two students taking part in the same general activity (for example, volunteering at a conference) will likely have very different learning experiences depending on their roles and interactions with others.

-You are required to record your development activities in the PGR monitoring system - either Neptune or Spider, depending on your department - by uploading evidence and recording credits.
+You are required to record your development activities in either Neptune or Spider, depending on your Faculty by uploading evidence and recording credits.
 User guides for Neptune and Spider give you a step-by-step process for recording activities.

 The portfolio of evidence is your way of demonstrating that you undertook the development activities.

 For more formal activities - attendance records, completion certificates, or academic transcripts.